 Professor, Departments of Immunology and Pediatrics, UCSF

 Noting the advantages in survival and outcome for infants with severe combined immunodeficiency (SCID) after diagnosis and treatment early in life, Dr. Puck conceived and developed a newborn screening test that uses the universally collected dried blood spots to detect SCID.
 DNA extracted from the blood spots is assayed by PCR to quantitate T cell receptor excision circles (TRECs), a biomarker for the generation of a normal, diverse repertoire of T cells.
 Absent or low TRECs suggest SCID.
-This testing, now part of the standard newborn screening panel in over half of the states in the US and a growing number of countries, allows infants affected with SCID and other conditions with insufficient T cells to be detected early and treated.
+This testing, now widely adopted in newborn screening panels in the US and a growing number of countries, allows infants affected with SCID and other conditions with insufficient T cells to be detected early and treated.

 Harvard University, Cambridge, MA, BA cum laude, 1971, Biochemistry